Medical Practice complains about the volume of incoming telephone calls and how much time their employees spend handling them.

-These materials can be given to the patient at the end of the encounter, or they can reside on the practice’s website.
+These materials can be given to the patient at the end of the encounter, or they can reside on the medical practice’s website.
 The objective is to allow patients to serve themselves when they have routine questions.

 Provide patients with a summary of the visit:

 A meaningful use requirement is the ability to give patients a summary of the visit.
 The summary is a good opportunity for the provider to anticipate patients’ questions as they reconstruct the information received at the visit.
-This will also minimize the number of calls the practice receives from patients requesting information clarification.
+This will also minimize the number of calls the medical practice receives from patients requesting information clarification.

 By taking the time to listen to your patients carefully, you can prevent them from feeling alienated.
 Miscommunication is one of the main reasons why medical practices fail in providing complete patient satisfaction.
 It is important to remember that phone issues are equal opportunity irritants; they are a nuisance for patients, staff, and providers.
 Managing this effectively with a combination of approaches will relieve patient fears and demonstrate that you have the right communication procedures in place.